 The pixel shader computes the refraction “blurriness” factor and selects from the blur chain the 2 maps closest to this blurriness factor.
 It reads from these 2 maps and then linearly interpolates between the 2 values to approximate the final blurry color the refraction is supposed to have.
-This is thanks to this process that glasses can produce nice refraction at different level of blurs on a per-pixel-basis.
+This is thanks to this process that glasses can produce nice refraction at different levels of blur on a per-pixel-basis.

 Very hot areas can create heat distortion in the image.
 Here the Gore Nest slightly distorts the image.